Steam devil: Appearance

 Steam devils are vortices typically about 50 to 200 metres in diameter, essentially vertical, and up to 500 metres high.
 The general shape is like a small waterspout but they should not be considered related.
 Steam devils rotate with a cyclonic direction of motion, but not very fast or powerfully, usually just a few rotations per minute, and sometimes apparently not at all.
 There is usually a well-defined inner part of the rotating column of steam and a more ragged outer part from which clumps of steam often detach.
 Rather smaller steam devils can form over small lakes, especially the warm water in the hot springs of geyser basins.
 In these cases typical dimensions are a metre or so diameter, but can vary from less than 0.1 to 2 metres, and a height of 2 to 30 metres with a somewhat faster rotation of 60 rpm or so.
 The central core of the steam devil can be clear, in the same sense that the centre of a dust devil is clear of dust.
 The core is around 10% of the width of the rotating column.
 The sky above the steam devils may be clear, or there may be cumulus clouds present.
 In some cases the steam devils may rise directly into the cumulus, in these cases the cumulus may actually be caused by the steam devils - see below.
 Steam devils are a rare and short-lived phenomenon, typically surviving no more than three or four minutes, and the smaller ones over hot springs dissipating in a matter of seconds.
+Steam devils are sometimes confused with waterspouts as they can occur over the water.

 Steam devils can become detached from their base and be blown downstream by the wind.
 On small bodies of water such as hot springs this can mean that the steam devil ends up over land away from the water altogether.
 Such steam devils continue to rotate even after they have become detached from the source of heat, but will soon dissipate.

 Very small steam devils may have a poorly defined column and no identifiable clear inner core.
 Such vortices are more properly called steam whirls by analogy with the dust whirls of land.